Mix Martial Arts Styles VS. Traditional Martial Arts

 This was a huge surprise to the world of mixed martial arts, as most practitioners thought that the execution of these types of traditional martial are moves was near enough impossible, especially against a veteran fighter like Anderson Silva.
 Ryo Chonan has a history in Kyokushin Kaikan Karate.
 He has spent years developing his craft, practicing specific moves to perfection.
 Sure, he is flawed in other aspects and does not have the most impressive record, however, he was able to spot a flaw in Anderson Silva’s fighting style and use the techniques of Karate to his advantage.

 Let us take a look at some of the UFC’s current rising stars.
-John Makdessi is a Canadian mixed martial artist, and his particular style, which is a hybrid of karate and Taekwondo.
+John Makdessi is a Canadian mixed martial artist, and his particular style is a hybrid of karate and Taekwondo.
 He has built a name for himself by performing, and effectively pulling off a vast selection of impressive kicks and traditional techniques.
-And there is also a YouTube sensation Anthony Pettis, Who has managed to successfully execute techniques from Capoeira, which is a Brazilian form of martial arts.
-Pattis also stunned the crowds in WEC 52 when he leaped off the cage and kicked Benson Henderson in the face delivering what has gone down in history as the Show Time kick.
+And there is also a YouTube sensation, Anthony Pettis, who has managed to successfully execute techniques from Capoeira, which is a Brazilian form of martial arts.
+In addition, Pattis also stunned the crowds in WEC 52 when he leaped off the cage and kicked Benson Henderson in the face, delivering what has gone down in history as the Show Time kick.
 Could these rising young stars begin to shape the new era of MMA?